-The purpose of the Regulation is to give individuals in debt time to get advice and find appropriate debt solutions to problems they have without having the further pressure of enforcement action or letters pursuing them for that debt during the period.
+The purpose of the Regulations is to give individuals in debt time to get advice and find appropriate debt solutions to problems they have without having the further pressure of enforcement action or letters pursuing them for that debt during the period.

 A standard breathing space is available to any person with a problem debt.
 It is only accessible through a debt advice provider authorised by the FCA to offer debt counselling or a local authority authorised to provide debt advice.
 The standard breathing space would be in force for 60 days, with a midway review between 25-35 days of the breathing space.
 Any ongoing or new enforcement action and contact should be paused during the period and interest and penalty charges cannot be applied during the period.